Thinking of applying?

-The School is run by a small team consisting of the Head of School (Dr Tom Simpson), Training Programme Directors (Core - Dr Jo Kerr and Specialty – Dr Sue Plastow) and School Manager (Julie Flowers) as well as College Tutors based in each hospital.
-They are supported by a Recruitment & Selection manager in PGME.
+The School is run by a small team consisting of the Head of School (Dr Tom Simpson), Training Programme Directors (Core - Dr Jo Kerr and Specialty – Dr Sue Plastow) and Education Programme Manager (Julie Flowers) as well as College Tutors based in each hospital.
 See Staff Contacts for contact details.
-We meet formally as a School Board three times per year at the deanery but are in frequent contact coordinating all aspects of training.
+We meet formally as a School Board three times per year at PGME HQ but are in frequent contact coordinating all aspects of training.
 Three trainee representatives (core, specialty and LTFT) attend the board meetings and their views are most definitely heard.

 Each hospital also has a number of Educational Supervisors, who are integral to the successful running of the School.

-Every week the School Manager emails a newsletter with information about courses, teaching days, ARCP updates and much more.
+Every week the Education Programme Manager emails a newsletter with information about courses, teaching days, ARCP updates and much more.